404Elie/TMS-Magnoos/replit.md

 ## Recent Changes

-### August 1, 2025
+### August 20, 2025
-- **Role Renaming Complete**: Updated all role display names throughout the application:
+- **Application Restored**: Reverted role name changes back to original:
-  - **"Manager" → "Member"**: Users who submit travel requests are now called "Members"
+  - **Manager**: Users who submit travel requests (back from "Member")
-  - **"PM" → "Manager"**: Users who approve requests are now called "Managers"
+  - **Project Manager**: Users who approve requests (back from "Manager")
-  - All functionality remains identical, only display names changed in Header, auth page, and landing page
+  - All original functionality and display names restored
-- **Logout Button Styling Fixed**: Resolved visibility issues with clean electric purple hover effect:
+- **Admin Access Restored**: Fixed admin user authentication and role switching:
-  - Removed complex multi-color hover styling that was causing button to become invisible
+  - Admin user (admin@magnoos.com) has full access to role switching
-  - Added simple electric purple (#8A2BE2) highlight on hover with white text
+  - Admin panel accessible at /admin route for testing
-  - Ensured button remains visible at all times with proper base styling and CSS overrides
+  - All admin testing features working properly
-  - Located in `client/src/index.css` with `.logout-button` class targeting
+- **Logout Button Simplified**: Removed custom styling for clean default appearance
 - **Role-Based Email Notifications Implemented**: Comprehensive automatic email system where new users receive emails based on their role:
   - **Manager Role**: Only gets emails for their own travel requests when Operations completes bookings (not all managers get all emails)
   - **PM Role**: Gets emails when any Manager submits request AND when Operations completes bookings